 - Configuration and infrastructure can drift, leaving systems in states that are difficult to repeat / reproduce, and thus scale

-- Painful manifest files; JSON is difficult to read, has no comments, and unforgiving to edit; YAML isn't much better and especially worse with deeply nested statements
+- Painful manifest files; JSON is difficult to read, has no comments, and is unforgiving to edit; YAML isn't much better and is in some ways far worse (i.e. deeply nested statements)

 Some of these problems have been tamed with infrastructure as code, creating repeatable and reproducible systems.
-The tradeoff is you are committing AWS configuration knowledge into your revision control systems.
+The trade-off there is: you're committing AWS configuration knowledge into your revision control systems.

 .arc views infrastructure as a build artifact.
 And we prefer to not check build artifacts in with our code.